 In two days, Monson and her children would leave their room at the Suncoast and head toward family in Utah.
 Nothing about the future seemed clear to her anymore.

 Monson stood in the driveway as the truck reached its capacity.
 She felt her emotions swirl inside her: anger, heartbreak and humiliation all rolled together.

 Who would rent to her when she was broke?
 What would she say when people asked why she had left her last rental?

 “You get something on your record and spend the rest of your life trying to prove you’re not that person,” she said.
 “It’s even worse when someone uses your own downfall against you.”

 The Review-Journal sought to evaluate how eviction laws in Nevada compared with those of other states.
 Attorneys in all states with experience litigating eviction cases were interviewed to determine the most significant differences.

 Focusing on the shortest amount of time state laws allow private landlords to evict a tenant who missed a rent payment was the priority.
 For comparison, the time calculated began the day rent became overdue and ended the day a tenant was locked out of the home.

 Throughout the U.S., the eviction process is often delayed by the speed at which a landlord files.
 Backlogs in courts and law enforcement officers’ schedules can stretch proceedings over many weeks.

-To determine the number of evictions in the Las Vegas Valley, the Review-Journal obtained all eviction orders sent to constable offices from 2007 through 2018.
-The reports contained the names of tenants and landlords, tenants’ addresses and the dates constable offices received each eviction order.
+To determine the number of evictions in the Las Vegas Valley, the Review-Journal obtained all eviction orders from 2007 through 2018 that constable offices received payment to carry out .
+The reports contained the names of tenants and landlords, tenants’ addresses and the dates constable offices received payment.